RHermanet14/software-kvm-switch/README.md

 - Other stuff as I come up with it

 Client:
-- Recieve inputs and use them
+- Send inputs to server(s) depending on which end of screen mouse is on

 Server:
-- Send inputs to client(s) depending on which end of screen mouse is on
+- Recieve inputs and use them

 UI:
 - Setting IP / Port